 Applicants submitting their application through the United States mail must also mail a current, complete transcript of grades no later than April 1st.

 Recipients have no obligations to the Ariens Company.
-They are, however, required to supply the Ariens Foundation with complete transcripts and to notify the Foundation of any changes of address, school enrollment or other relevant information.
+They are, however upon request, required to supply the Ariens Foundation with complete transcripts and to notify the Foundation of any changes of address, school enrollment or other relevant information.
 Recipients may be required to sign an award agreement that requires the scholarship to be returned if it cannot be used for its intended purpose (such as if a student drops out of his or her program).
 Applicants are obligated to provide true, correct and complete information on their scholarship applications, including accurate grade transcripts.
 Submission of false information on an application may result in forfeiture of a scholarship.

 Ariens Foundation reserves the right to review the conditions and procedures of the scholarship programs and to make changes at any time including termination of the programs.